 Types of Woven Fabrics

-Fiber and yarn used for weaving are not only obtained from silk and cotton.
-There are also mixed fibers and synthetic fibers which are made by spinning chemicals and petroleum products into fibers or threads.
+Fiber and yarn used for weaving woven materials are not only obtained from silk and cotton.
+There are also mixed fibers and synthetic fibers, which are made by spinning chemicals and petroleum products into fibers or threads.

-Depending on the end-use, woven fabrics are produced with distinct widths and may be snug or elastic.
-The difference in the production of fabrics ensures each has a specific property which makes it distinct and easier to decide on which is more suitable for a specific purpose.
+Depending on the end use, woven fabrics are produced with distinct widths and may be snug or elastic.
+The difference in the production of fabrics ensures each has a specific property which makes it distinct and easier to decide which is more suitable for a specific purpose.
 Below are some popular types of woven fabrics.

 This cotton fabric has a natural mesh and is made using a cross-stitch embroidery method.
 It is an open and even-weave fabric that makes cross-stitching easy without the use of embroidery hoops and is naturally stiff.
 Aida fabric is made with varying space and holes inserted between the weft and warp.

 The fabric comes in different traditional colors like white, ecru, black, brown, tan, grey, and it is also in brighter colors.
 Since the fabric tends to fray, it often needs hemming with suggested hand-washing methods to protect its appearance.

 This woven fabric is named after a British clothing company founded in 1888.
 They were the first manufacturers of this type of fabric.
 Aertex is not tightly woven, lightweight, and is mostly used to make underwear and shirts, although the fabric is also ideal for making breathable costumes, gym clothes, swimming suits, and sportswear.

 The fabric is made from cotton fiber and manufactured with tiny holes to maximize comfort and its suitability for any weather - especially the hot, humid ones that feel suffocating.